See tour page for more dates

 Q Are your kids musicians?

-A Yes but more for fun than profit though they both perform.
+A Yes but more for fun than profit though they've both performed.
 Jean (bass, vocals) is a music producer at an advertising agency.
-Evan (banjo and vocals and a good songwriter) is a college student and a writer.
+Evan (banjo and vocals and a good songwriter) was a writer who died of sarcoma in July 2013.

 Q What is a Toog?

 A Depends on who you ask but I think that Toogs is short for Two Dogs.
 My wife says it's short for Two Girls.
-Either way - Annie and Betty are the Toogs - nervous little weinerdogs.
+Either way—Honey and Betty are the Toogs—nervous little weinerdogs.

 Q Who's your favorite guitar player? (bass, drums, sax, piano, etc)

-A If I had an answer to that (which I donít) I wouldnít give it!
+A If I had an answer to that (which I don’t) I wouldn’t give it!

 Q You don't ever drink or get high on anything?

-A No, never anymore - not for a long time.
+A No, never anymore—not for a long time.
 I used up my entire allotment earlier in my life.
-Last call was almost a decade ago for me.
+Last call was over 15 years ago for me.